andrewdavidmackenzie/flow/guide/src/developing/make.md

 ## Other less important make targets
 - ```make package``` this will prepare 'flowc' for publishing to crates.io, but this shouldn't be needed by most people.
-It should also package the electron app (when I fix that!).
+It should also package the ide (when I fix that!).

 - ```make clean``` this will clean all generated files that 'cargo' knows about as well as the generated code and test output files for each of the samples, and should leave everything clean.